guinea-pigg/Pagination_in_API_Documentation/chapters/Pagination_Styles_and_Patterns_in_API_documentation.md

 - [Keyset-based pagination](#Keyset-Based-Pagination),
 - [Page-based pagination](#Page-Based-Pagination).

-When an API returns a large amount of data, it can be challenging to view it all at once.
-For this reason the user can paginate the data by adding a new parameter to the query.
+The user can divide large amount of data retrieved from an API by adding certain parameters to their query.

 ## Offset-Based Pagination <a id="Offset-Based-Pagination"></a>

-Offset-based pagination is one of the most straightforward pagination styles used when it is important to retrieve a specific number of records.
+Offset-based pagination is one of the most common pagination styles.
+It is used when a user wants to retrieve a specific number of records from an API.

-Offset-based pagination involves specifying a **numeric offset** (typically the number of records to skip) and a **limit** (the number of records to fetch) in API requests.
+Offset-based pagination involves specifying two additional parameters:
+- a **numeric offset** (typically the number of records to skip), and
+- a **limit** (the number of records to fetch) in API requests.

 If there is a list of items and the user wants to retrieve items 11-20, they would set the `offset` to 10 and the `limit` to 10.

 An example of an API request to get offset-based paginated response:

 `GET /api/resource?offset=0&limit=10`

-Offset-based pagination has its drawbacks.
-As the offset increases, the database needs to skip more records, which can lead to performance issues, especially with large datasets.
+Offset-based pagination has its drawbacks: as the offset increases, the database needs to skip more records.
+It can lead to performance issues, especially with large datasets.

 | Advantages                 | Disadvantages                                              |
 |----------------------------|------------------------------------------------------------|